omniobject3d/OmniObject3D/benchmarks/sparse_view_reconstruction/README.md

 The standard output format for the challenge submission would be:
 ```
--- outputs # do NOT rename this
+-- output # do NOT rename this
 ---- obj_000
 ------ images
 ------ pcd.ply